This walk looks at the cultural dialogue between Great Britain and Vienna, which may be lost in the future, when Brexit

-Brexit is one of the key developments next year.
+Brexit is one of the key developments this year.
 No country has ever left the European Union, and all eyes are on Britain and its disengagement from the trade, travel, political and cultural commitments it has with Brussels.
-Nobody knows when it will happen – or even if it will happen.
-But the schedule is 31 January, 2020.
+The schedule is 31 January, 2020.
 Let’s see.

 As a dedicated European, but also a Brit, space and place co-founder Eugene Quinn has a special interest in this subject.
 What happens next will affect him and millions of others – Europeans living in UK and British people who live across the Union.
 He finds that Brits make the mistake of viewing Europe as an economic project, ignoring the cultural, health, peace, sport, arts, education, travel and dialogue dynamics of contemporary European Union relations.

 To mark this bizarre event, Eugene will visit British art and architecture, look at pubs, football, media and some people from the island who have made a new life in Central Europe.

 The most visible British exports are pop music and the English language.
 FM4 employs 14 British moderators and DJs.
 Films like The Third Man present an outsiders‘ view of Vienna, and helped to romanticise this city in the USA.
 Here is a useful summary of what the film says to the Anglosphere about Vienna: https://www.youtube.com/watch?v=-iidNmjeKMs

 We will discuss how the EU changes without any influence from London.
-Global players like Banksy, Adele or Harry Potter help to present a certain kind of youthful cool.
+Global players like Banksy, Adele and Harry Potter help to present a certain kind of youthful cool.
 Which country will step up to take the place of these iconic figures?